 Prior to 2011, efforts to achieve single payer at a state level in Maryland were led by Physicians for a National Health Program (PNHP).
-HCHR-MD was founded in 2011 after it became clear that a grassroots, rights-focused campaign was required to educate and mobilize Marylanders about the issue.
+HCHR-MD was founded in 2011 after it became clear that a grassroots, human rights-focused campaign was required to educate and mobilize Marylanders about the issue.
 In 2014, HCHR-MD produced a report based on interviews with 900 people about healthcare in Maryland, with the finding that most people in our state believe that healthcare should be guaranteed to everyone as a right.
-In 2017, we made the organizational decision to focus our efforts on HR-676 as the best representation of our shared vision for a universal, single-payer healthcare system that provides comprehensive care for every person living in the United States as a human right.
+In 2017, we made the organizational decision to focus our efforts on National Improved Medicare For All as the best representation of our shared vision for a universal, single-payer healthcare system that provides comprehensive care for every person living in the United States as a human right.

 Our campaign is guided by five human rights principles: